JeremyOne/wt3020OpenWRT/README.md

 wget https://downloads.openwrt.org/chaos_calmer/15.05/ramips/mt7620/openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-factory.bin
 wtd_write -r write openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-sysupgrade.bin mtd3
 ```
+If you are running an older version of the wt3020 firmware wget will not support HTTPS, and the wtd_write command will not not be avilable.
+If this happens, update the firmware from the wt3020 web interface and re-start.

 Note: I was disconnected from telnet after a minute or so, LED blinked for another minute, then computer Ethernet DHCP'ed to 192.168.1.1
 If you're still able to connect to 192.168.8.1, something went wrong